hugodrw/GreenAIHackathon/README.md

 # GreenAIHackathon
+Model training for the CentraleSupélec Green AI Hackathon 🤖🌱 </br>
-Hackathon organised by CentraleSupélec.
-Models assessed based on accuracy and environmental impact.
+Classic NLP task, but final score based on combination of model perforance and environmental impact.